lamberta/devkit-doc/native/ios-setup.md

 }
 ~~~

-Once your game is configured properly for mobile, you're ready to install it!
+Once your game is configured properly for iOS, you're ready to install it!

 ## Setting Up a New Mobile Device

 In Xcode, open the Organizer.
 On the devices tab on the left, select the name of the new connected device.
 At the bottom of the Organizer, press the (+) [Add To Portal] button.
 This will add the device to your developer portal.

 At this point you are ready to start building for iOS!
-Check out the [building guide](./ios-build.html) for information on building your game, or the [test app guide](./ios-test-app.html) for instructions on how to use the test app.
+Check out the [building guide](./ios-build.html) for information on building your game, or the [test app guide](./ios-test-app.html) for instructions on how to use the test app for expedited development and testing.